UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

 ### Stance Detection Models

 In contrast to sentiment analysis, the task of stance detection aims to classify author's stance (position) towards something.
 Stance can depend on sentimental signal words.
 In this sense, it is related to sentiment analysis.
-However, sentiment may be also misleading, since a position against something might be expressed with a positive sentiment as well, e.g. as ironie.
+However, sentiment may be also misleading, since a position against something might be expressed with a positive sentiment as well, e.g., as ironie.
 Therefore, stance detection is a more complex task.
 It can be

 - number of classes, e.g.
     - [two-way](https://aclanthology.org/2021.findings-acl.208.pdf)